-This reference is to the water quality control plans adopted by the California State Water Resources Control Board (SWRCB) pursuant to the Clean Water Act (CWA).
+This reference is to the water quality control plans adopted by the California State Water Resources Control Board (SWRCB) pursuant to the Clean Water Act (CWA) and the Porter-Cologne Water Quality Control Act.
 The nine plans, which apply to different areas of California, formally designate existing and potential beneficial uses and water quality objectives.
-The water quality control plan applicable to the Project Area^[1] is the Central Valley Regional Water Quality Control Board's (CVRWQCB) Water Quality Control Plan for the Sacramento River and San Joaquin River Basins (Basin Plan).
+The water quality control plan applicable to the Project Area2 is the Central Valley Regional Water Quality Control Board's (CVRWQCB) Water Quality Control Plan for the Sacramento River and San Joaquin River Basins (Basin Plan).
 The SWRCB has updated the water quality control plans several times since 1995.
-The most recent version of the Basin Plan is the fourth edition approved in 1998 with approved amendments through 2007.
+The most recent version of the Basin Plan is the fourth edition approved in 1998 with approved amendments through 2009.

-For a detailed discussion of the Basin Plan as it applies to the Yuba River in the Project Area and downstream, and Licensee's anticipated activities to comply with that Basin Plan, refer to Section 4.1.9 of this Preliminary Information Package.
+For a discussion of the Basin Plan as it applies to the Yuba River in the Project Area and downstream, and Licensee's anticipated activities to comply with that Basin Plan, refer to Section 4.1.9 of this Pre-Application Document.
 Refer to Section 5.3 of this document for a detailed discussion of SWRCB's Water Quality Control Plan for the Delta.